preciousjunk01/Salud/README.md

 1. Download the Extension from the link -->
 2. Enter the OpenAI API Key in the Extension's options page and press "Save"
 3. Navigate to the supported site's cart page
-4. Hover over the Info Icon near the product name to learn about harmful ingredients
+4. Hover over the Info Icon near the product name to know and learn about harmful ingredients

 ### Screenshot
 <img width="911" alt="image" src="https://github.com/preciousjunk01/Salud/assets/152945777/27fbfc29-694f-410e-b7f7-29a560994d11">